isomerpages/govtech-corp/media/technews/_posts/2017-11-06-post-How is preparing for cyberattacks like cooking chilli crabs?.md

 <p>The first principle is that organisations must know their assets—be they
 software or hardware.
 “If you know yourself, at least you are able to plan and fight against the enemy,” said Mr Yum.</p>
-<p>Second, only authorised software should be allowed to work, said Mr Yum.
+<p>Second, only authourised software should be allowed to work, said Mr Yum.
 “It is not enough to just do application whitelisting; you need application control.
 For example, a product like Microsoft Word should only be allowed to do word processing, not any other functions like scanning and so on.”</p>